 Status: Non-Consensus

-Discussion: Some working group members believe that a higher threshold may be acceptable without the risk of exempting projects that are likely to fail Screen Q. However, no analysis has been performed to determine the precise level below which the vast majority of proposed systems would pass Screen Q and that analysis would be based on future projects which inherently has uncertainty.
+Discussion: Some working group members believe that a higher threshold may be acceptable without the risk of exempting projects that are likely to fail Screen Q. The working group did not perform analysis to determine the precise level below which the vast majority of proposed systems would pass Screen Q.

+Reasoning of Proposal Supporters

+Proponents of Proposal 1-C did not provide language supporting their position.
+[If language supporting this position is provided, this section may be edited to include that language]

+Reasoning of Proposal Opponents

 The Utilities oppose extending an exemption above 1 MVA for the following reasons.
 TURN also opposes this proposal.

 Equity among all DERs: Raising the exemption above 1 MVA creates potentially unfair cost or reliability based impacts to other existing or future DER projects in the location of the exempt DER.
 As was mentioned by some parties during the October 18 workshop, the likelihood of a 1-2 MVA DER triggering or contributing to system upgrade is small.
 Projects under 1 MVA are very unlikely to be of sufficient size to reasonably anticipate a contribution to the need for Network Upgrades.
 However, exempting a project from the Transmission Cluster Study Process based upon size does create a possibility that its contributions to an upgrade are not fully addressed, which could result in additional costs to other projects.
 The IOUs believe 1 MVA is the appropriate threshold to limit this possibility.